 Circling all the way back to where we outlined the elements of a negligence case, the outcome of Great Atlantic Pacific Tea Co. v Evans suggested that A&P could not have foreseen the possibility of Royce Evans' injury, and therefore couldn't have made adequate preparations against it.
 Because they couldn't have known it was coming, they weren't negligent in failing to prevent it.

 This decision formed the backbone of the Routine Job Defense.
-"You do it all the time, so we couldn't have foreseen that doing it this particular time was going to drop you."
+"You do (X) all the time.
+Who knew doing it this time would hurt you?"

 Bears and Potatoes Aside, Why This Matters Today

 The Texas Supreme Court decision in Evans set a precedent that can be (and is) applied to this day.
-That's what common law is; judges make decisions that are used as reference points for future cases with similar circumstances.
-That's one of the fundaments of the American legal system.
+That's what common law is: Judges make decisions that are used as reference points for future cases with similar circumstances.
+That's one of the basics of the American legal system.

 One last point regarding Evans and the Routine Job Defense is that it changes over time.
 In 1943, jobs that required people to lift heavy products were commonplace.
 At the same time, knowledge of chronic injuries that accrue from lifting heavy weights over long periods of time was not as fleshed out as it is today.
 Therefore, if a case with a similar fact pattern as the one in Evans came before the court today, it wouldn't be hard to argue that their is nothing routine about lifting 100 lb. sacks of potatoes unaided.
 In this way Evans is an example of a case where a rule, the Routine Job Defense, survives to this day, but likely would not have played out the same way in a modern court setting.